MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|`real_time`<br>`on_demand`<br>`passive` (default)|Not configured<br>Realtime<br>OnDemand<br>Passive (Default)|

 > [!NOTE]
-> Available in Defender for Endpoint version 101.10.72 or higher.
-Default is changed from real_time to passive for Endpoint version 101.23062.0001 or higher.
+> Available in Defender for Endpoint version `101.10.72` or later.
+Default is changed from `real_time` to `passive` in Defender for Endpoint version `101.23062.0001` or later.
 > It is recommended to also use [scheduled scans](/defender-endpoint/linux-schedule-scan-mde) as per requirement.

 #### Enable/disable behavior-monitoring